-On December 1, 2017, the Compensation Committee awarded RSUs to non-employee directors and select executives.
+The Compensation Committee has awarded RSUs to non-employee directors and select executives.
 RSUs are promises to issue actual shares of common stock at the end of a vesting period.
-The RSUs granted to executives under the Plan were based on salary and generally vest 20% per year over a five-year period, while RSUs granted to non-employee directors vest in May 2018.
+The RSUs granted to executives under the Plan were based on salary and generally vest 20% per year over a five-year period, while RSUs granted to non-employee directors vest 100% on the date of the next annual meeting of shareholders following the grant date.
 Dividend equivalents on RSUs are accrued during the vesting period and paid in cash at the end of the vesting period, but are subject to forfeiture until the underlying shares become vested.
 Participants do not have voting rights with respect to RSUs.
-On March 1, 2018, the first tranche of executive RSUs vested.